UOM-EEE-EEEN1XXX2/uom-eee-eeen1xxx2.github.io/docs/chapters/instructor.rst

 - Sensor signal processing and machine learning for power and time constrained motion artefact rich environments.
 - Using bespoke and off-the-shelf wearable devices in a wide range of environments.

-Further details on his research are available `on his main research website <https://research.manchester.ac.uk/en/persons/alex.casson>`_.
-He is currently based in the Royce Institute for Advanced Materials, and has previously been a Fellow of the Turing Institute for Data Science and Artificial Intelligence.
+Further details on his research are available `on his main research website. <https://research.manchester.ac.uk/en/persons/alex.casson>`_ He is currently based in the Royce Institute for Advanced Materials, and has previously been a Fellow of the Turing Institute for Data Science and Artificial Intelligence.

 At the University of Manchester he has taught on a wide number of undergraduate courses (in addition to this course):
 - Second year: Digital Systems Design II.